Monthly Archives: October 2010

 1. When did you decided to become a designer and why did you find this domain interesting?

 I began the company on a very small-scale, from a studio in my home.
 Over time, as the interest in my work grew, so did the business.
 There is certainly a niche that my products fill a niche for hand crafted, personalized keepsakes with a timeless elegance to them.
-Our designs may change as the years go by, but our commitment to quality and the design aesthetic of our brand will always be the same we craft our pieces from the finest materials available, made by hand by skilled and talented artisans.3.
-Why should a bride-to-be choose one of your designs?
+Our designs may change as the years go by, but our commitment to quality and the design aesthetic of our brand will always be the same we craft our pieces from the finest materials available, made by hand by skilled and talented artisans.

 I am inspired by the pure concept of an heirloom, and a strong sense of history the idea that something can be cherished so deeply by someone, that their family will love and treasure it, too, long into the future.
 The idea that an object can transcend time and decades, and land in the hands of a great great grandchild.
 With that inspiration, I focus on creating designs that are modern but not “trendy”.
-I want your heirloom-quality piece to look as beautiful in 100 years as it does today.5.
-Have you got any piece you’ve created and that has a very special meaning for you?
-Can you describe it or can show us a picture?
+I want your heirloom-quality piece to look as beautiful in 100 years as it does today.

 6. From your point of view, how should a perfect bride look like?

 Happy.
-If a bride is happy, that is all that matters.7.
-And tell us what would you give her and, maybe, other brands can’t.
+If a bride is happy, that is all that matters.

 We offer all of our couples a commitment to quality and service, based on the dedication, passion, and care that goes into creating our designs.
 Paloma’s Nest will be their source for handcrafted modern heirlooms for many years to come- not only for wedding gifts, or on their wedding day, but for keepsakes that commemorate the most special of occasions: births, anniversaries, holidays.
 The Paloma’s Nest collection offers designs perfect for all of life’s occasions, and more.
-We are a company based on longevity, and hope that our pieces will be a part of our clients lives at every stage and every turning point.8.
-Last but not least, do you have any advice for FashionBride readers?
+We are a company based on longevity, and hope that our pieces will be a part of our clients lives at every stage and every turning point.

 Hot stuff: Crème de la Crème Grand Wedding Showcase